Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Methods

 \subsection{Data Structure and Cleaning}

-This study utilizes a proprietary consumer loan dataset issued by LendingClub \citep{lendingclub_2007_11}, which contains anonymized information on borrower characteristics, loan contract terms,credit bureau attributes, and loan performance outcomes for loans originated between 2007 and 2011.
+This study utilizes a publicly available LendingClub \citep{lendingclub_2007_11} consumer loan dataset obtained from the data.world repository\footnote{The dataset was downloaded from the data.world repository: \url{https://data.world/jaypeedevlin/lending-club-loan-data-2007-11}, which contains anonymized information on borrower characteristics, loan contract terms, credit bureau attributes, and loan performance outcomes for loans originated between 2007 and 2011.}

 To ensure suitability for predictive modeling and explainability analysis, a systematic data pre-processing pipeline was applied.
 First, variables with all missing values or zero variance are excluded, as they provide no discriminatory power for modeling.
-Second, categorical features exhibiting sparse or excessively granular levels are consolidated into economically conceptual coherent groups based on their underlying semantic interpretation, thereby reducing dimensionality while preserving information content.
+Second, categorical features exhibiting sparse or excessively granular levels are consolidated into economically meaningful groups based on their underlying semantic interpretation, thereby reducing dimensionality while preserving information content.
 Third, features that were either unrelated to loan performance or recorded after loan origination are dropped to prevent data leakage and ensure temporal validity of the predictive model.

 Categorical variables were also encoded according to their measurement scales.
-Ordinal categorical variables, such as credit grade, are mapped to integer encoding that preserve their inherent ranking structure and economic ordering.
+Ordinal categorical variables, such as credit grade, are mapped to integer encoding that preserves their inherent ranking structure and economic ordering.
 Nominal categorical variables are transformed through one-hot encoding to avoid imposing artificial ordinal relationships among category levels.
 These encoding strategies support both predictive performance and the interpretability of subsequent post-hoc explanations.

 Following these pre-processing procedures, the final modeling dataset comprises 39,239 loan applicants with 24 independent features.
 The target variable is a binary indicator of loan outcome, where loans classified as Charged Off are labeled as 1 and loans classified as Fully Paid are labeled as 0.
+The non-default-to-default ratio is approximately 6.15:1, indicating substantial class imbalance.